Williams column: 239 days later we can all look forward to seeing Wales in action

 Wales played 16 games in 2019 and had averaged 12 matches a year this century before the pandemic struck.
 The last time they went anywhere near this long without an international was back in 2000.

-There were 225 days between their final Six Nations match on April 1 and their game against Samoa in Cardiff on November 11 in that year.
-And you have to go back to 1992 for the last time they spent more time than this out of the Test arena when there were 246 days between their final Five Nations game on March 21 and their only Autumn international against Australia on November 11.
+There were 225 days between their final Six Nations match on April 1 and their game against Samoa in on November 11 in that year.
+And you have to go back to 1992 for the last time they spent more time than this out of the Test arena when there were 246 days between their final Five Nations game on March 21 and their only international against on November 11.

 Amazingly, there were only five international matches played by Wales in 1992.
 How times have changed!